San Mateo de Otao :

 Archaeological sites: Marca Marca and Huarichaca

-Marca Marca: Located in the hamlet of Curimacas, this archaeological site with remarkably preserved pre-Inca constructions (walls, thresholds, lintels) was declared national cultural heritage in 2005.
+Marca Marca: Located in the Curimacas hamlet, this archaeological site with remarkably preserved pre-Inca constructions (walls, thresholds, lintels) was declared national cultural heritage in 2005.
 It testifies to occupations prior to the Inca era.

-Huarichaca: This archaeological complex dates from the late intermediate period, at the fall of the Huari empire and the Inca expansion.
-It is thought that rituals took place here between the Huari and the Yaros.
+Huarichaca: This archaeological complex dates from the Late Intermediate period, at the fall of the Huari empire and the Inca expansion.
+It is thought that rituals took place there between the Huari and the Yaros.
 Also classified as cultural heritage.

 The district of San Mateo de Otao has several charming villages to explore:

-• San Juan de Lanca: district capital, with its main square and church.
+• San Juan de Lanca: capital of the district, with its main square and church.

-• Cumbe: the "chirimoya paradise", famous for its giant and exquisite fruits.
+• Cumbe: the "paradise of chirimoya", famous for its giant and exquisite fruits.
 Don't miss the giant welcome letters.

-• Salpín: starting point for the artisan cable car and place to taste chirimoya products.
+• Salpín: starting point of the artisanal cable car and place to taste chirimoya products.

 • Santa Cruz de Ucro, Tapicara, Santo Toribio de Cumbe, San Miguel de Tapicara, Los Milagros de Salpín, Santa Rosa de Canchacalla.